wesl-ee/ral-cli/README.md

 install) sports an API which this package (and my [RAL Textboard API for Golang](https://github.com/wesleycoakley/ral) leverage).

-RalEExplorer is not a fancy reader; it is aimed at [techies and hackers](http://catb.org/jargon/html/H/hacker.html) who do not shy away from UNIX-style utilities and who use pipes, filters, and file redirections regularly.
+This is not a fancy reader; it is aimed at
+[techies and hackers](http://catb.org/jargon/html/H/hacker.html) who do not shy away from UNIX-style utilities and who use pipes, filters, and file redirections regularly.
 This makes the software very